HelloStudentWorld/project1-personal-website/README.md

 7. Search Functionality: Implement a site-wide search to allow users to quickly find specific sections, projects, or skills.

 8. Multilingual Support: Add the option to view the website in multiple languages, broadening accessibility to international employers.

+9. Project Filtering: Enable filtering or sorting options for projects based on technology stack or project type to make it easier for recruiters to find relevant work.